Cogmasters/concord/cee/README.md

-# A single file library to provide similar productivity of C++ STL
+# A single file C library to provide similar productivity of C++ STL

 But it does not intend to replicate C++ STL